The complete guide to term life insurance versus whole life insurance for your family

 Term life insurance

 Term life insurance is the simplest type of insurance.
 With this kind of time-bound policy, you can benefit from coverage during a specific term, as long as you are able to keep up with your monthly payments.
+Your insurance payments will depend on when you took out your policy, as there is variance in term life insurance rates by age.

 Simply, if your policy offers coverage for 10 or 20 years, your beneficiary will receive your death benefit if you die within this term.
 If your death happens outside of this term, your beneficiaries will not receive the monetary benefit.